Collaboration: the action of working with someone to produce or create something.

 At the University of Delaware, she is in the honors program and has a major in psychology and minors in disability studies and neuroscience.
 In addition, Kaitlyn is an Access: Abilities Scholar, allowing her to explore disability in her field of interest through her college career.
 Kaitlyn hopes to continue to do research with individuals with disabilities in her future endeavors.

-Stuti Gupta comes from Delhi, India.
-She graduated with a Bachelor in Special Education from the University of Delhi.
-She is a carefree and innovative spirit who aspires to make society a better place people with developmental disabilities.
-She has worked with children with developmental disabilities for the past two years before joining the University of Delaware to pursue a master’s in Leadership in Disability Services.
-After her master’s is completed, she wants to start a Non-Profit organization focused on vocational training for children/adults with developmental disabilities.
-The diversity and potential of this field continues to enthuse and inspire her.
-Stuti aspires to fill the gap in social services for children and adults with autism which brings her to this group where she hopes to find answers, methods, and techniques.
+Stuti Gupta (2019–2020) comes from Delhi, India.
+She received her Bachelor of Special Education (intellectual disability) from the University of Delhi.
+She is a carefree and innovative spirit who aspires to make the society fit for people with developmental disabilities.
+She had worked with children with developmental disabilities for two years before joining the University of Delaware to pursue a master’s in Leadership in Disability Services and enhance her learning.